 Second, growing your homegrown vegetables is preferable to store-bought vegetables because stored vegetables may contain pesticides.

 Russian tortoises’ diets may include dark leafy greens, carrot tops, collard greens, mustard greens, and beet greens.
-Squash and bell peppers can also help to diversify their diet.
+Squash can also help to diversify their diet.
 Tortoises can also be fed fruits like bananas, strawberries, apples, and kiwi.

 Your tortoise’s diet must be varied to get enough nutrition.
 Grass and hay can also be fed to tortoises, providing them with an additional source of fiber in their diet.
 To learn more about hay, check out my article on the best tortoise hay.